casper-ecosystem/cep-78-enhanced-nft/README.md

 #### Minting an NFT

-Below is an example of a `casper-client` command that uses the `mint` function of hte contract to mint an NFT for the user associated with `node-1` in an [NCTL environment](https://docs.casperlabs.io/dapp-dev-guide/building-dapps/nctl-test/).
+Below is an example of a `casper-client` command that uses the `mint` function of the contract to mint an NFT for the user associated with `node-1` in an [NCTL environment](https://docs.casperlabs.io/dapp-dev-guide/building-dapps/nctl-test/).

 * `casper-client put-deploy -n http://localhost:11101/rpc --chain-name "casper-net-1" --payment-amount 500000000000 -k ~/casper/casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/secret_key.pem --session-path ~/casper/enhanced-nft/client/mint_session/target/wasm32-unknown-unknown/release/mint_call.wasm`